Master of Physician Assistant Studies

 A Practical Solution

 Because of the advantages of having a master's degree, physician assistants are seeking ways to further their education.
-Recognizing that returning to a college campus for postgraduate study is impractical for most working physician assistants, the University of Nebraska Medical Center Physician Assistant Program offers a degree advancement option (DAO) to enable practicing PAs to "transition" from the bachelor's degree to the master's degree.
-Now in its third decade, this program has provided master’s degrees to nearly 2000 practicing PAs.
+Recognizing that returning to a college campus for postgraduate study is impractical for most working physician assistants, the University of Nebraska Medical Center Physician Assistant Program offers a degree advancement option (DAO) to enable practicing PAs to advance from the bachelor's degree to the master's degree.
+Now in its third decade, this program has provided master’s degrees to thousands of practicing PAs.

 This program provides an opportunity for practicing physician assistants with a bachelor's degree to obtain a professional postgraduate master's degree in as little as five semesters at a reasonable cost and without any required travel.
-Students are allowed up to five years to complete the DAO.
-Upon completion of the program, the physician assistant is awarded the Master of Physician Assistant Studies degree.
+The program can be completed in 5 semesters.
+However, students are allowed up to five years to complete the DAO.
+Upon completion of the program, physician assistants are awarded the Master of Physician Assistant Studies degree.

 Features of the Program